slatedocs/slate/source/includes/_transactions.md

 Rules can be added by adding a repeat node to the json.
 Once a rule is added the platform will ensure future matching transactions receive that tag and nickname.

-Split tags are not supported by rules as the are specific to an exact amount.
+Split tags are not supported by rules as they are specific to an exact amount.

 `PUT /api/v2/users/:user_id:/transactions/:transaction_id:`